DeanGabay/Java.Script-SudokuGame/README.md

 Before you begin, ensure you have met the following requirements:

-You need to import the project to git desktop.
+-You need to import the project to git desktop.
-In the terminal of the repository path register <npm install>.
+-In the terminal of the repository path register <npm install>.
-After <npm start>.
+-After <npm start>.

-Contact
+Contact:
 If you want to contact me you can reach me at deangabay569@gmail.com.